mimoralea/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation
 ### Introduction
-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+In this project I trained a Fully-Convolutional Neural Network to do semantic segmentation of roads.

+![Semantic Segmentation][semseg]

 ### Setup
 ##### Frameworks and Packages